aubhik-mazumdar/SideProjects/NodeProgressBar/README.md

 const Progress = require('Progress');
 ```

 The passed object is a function that gets called when the server sends a progress event.
+This function also returns the EventSource.

 Take a look at the example files in this folder.